 - Inappropriate use of communication vehicles and equipment, including, but not limited to, supporting illegal activities, and procuring or transmitting material that violates Wentworth policies against harassment or the safeguarding of confidential or proprietary information.

 - Sending Spam via e-mail, text messages, pages, instant messages, voice mail, or other forms of electronic communication.

 - Forging, misrepresenting, obscuring, suppressing, or replacing a user identity on any electronic communication to mislead the recipient about the sender.
 This includes the acts of spoofing or otherwise misrepresenting your identity or giving false or misleading email addresses.

 It is the responsibilities of each member of the Wentworth community to report incidents involving violations of this and any Institute policy, as well as any unlawful activity, to the appropriate persons.
-For reporting incidents related to Wentworth information resources, email the Information Security Office at firstname.lastname@example.org or call the DTS Help Desk at 617-989-4500.
-To report unlawful activity, contact Public Safety at 617-989-4400 or send an email to email@example.com.
+For reporting incidents related to Wentworth information resources, email the Information Security Office at email@example.com or call the Tech Spot at 617-989-4500.
+To report unlawful activity, contact Public Safety at 617-989-4400.

 This policy does not cover personally owned information resources that are not connected to or otherwise using Institute information resources.